Kalevala: Lönnrot's field trips

 A caricature of Elias Lönnrot by A. W. Linsen: "Unus homo nobis currendo restituit rem" – "One man saved everything for us by running".

 In total, Lönnrot made eleven field trips in search of poetry.
 His first trip was made in 1828 after his graduation from Turku University, but it was not until 1831 and his second field trip that the real work began.
 By that time he had already published three articles entitled Kantele and had significant notes to build upon.
 This second trip was not very successful and he was called back to Helsinki to attend to victims of the Second cholera pandemic.

 The third field trip was much more successful and led Elias Lönnrot to Viena in east Karelia where he visited the town of Akonlahti, which proved most successful.
 This trip yielded over 3,000 verses and copious notes.
-In 1833, Lönnrot moved to Kajaani where he was to spend the next 20 years as the district health officer for the region, living in the Hövelö croft located near the Lake Oulujärvi in the Paltaniemi village, spending his spare time searching for poems.
+In 1833, Lönnrot moved to Kajaani where he was to spend the next 20 years as the district health officer for the region, living in the Hövelö croft located near Lake Oulujärvi in the Paltaniemi village, spending his spare time searching for poems.
 His fourth field trip was undertaken in conjunction with his work as a doctor; a 10-day jaunt into Viena.
 This trip resulted in 49 poems and almost 3,000 new lines of verse.
-It was during this trip that Lönnrot formulated the idea that the poems might represent a wider continuity, when poem entities were performed to him along with comments in normal speech connecting them.
+It was during this trip that Lönnrot formulated the idea that the poems might represent a wider continuity, when the poem entities were performed to him along with comments in normal speech connecting them.